Introduction to self-hosted SlugBase

 What you get with self-hosted SlugBase

 Cloud vs self-hosted: The hosted product at slugbase.app adds organizations, plans, and billing on top of the same core app.
-Feature behavior that is the same in both editions is documented in these self-hosted guides unless a Cloud guide says otherwise.
+Features that work the same way in both editions are documented here; Cloud-only topics are in the Cloud guides.

 Main areas of the app